برجاء الإنتظار ...

 24 months

-Keep tightly closed and store in a dry place below 30°C.
+Keep tightly closed and store in a dry.
+Do not store above 30°C.

 Immediate packaging